Female Filmmaker Friday: Starstruck, 1982 (dir. Gillian Armstrong)

 While the song may not be the best ever, she’s got “it” and everyone can tell.
 The art direction in this club (and the whole movie, actually) is basically everything I love.
 Neon and bright colors and image overload.
 Fabulous.
 Jackie meets the lead singer of the rock band that played right before her, goes off with him and has a one night stand.
 She’s frank about what she wants from him (not much) and it’s refreshing to see a young woman’s sexuality displayed in such an empowering and positive way.
 Too bad thirty years later, we don’t get this that often.

-Speaking of image overload, I just had to include this shot of Jackie’s wall, because anyone who has been to any of my houses knows this is who I like to decorate as well.
+Speaking of image overload, I just had to include this shot of Jackie’s wall, because anyone who has been to any of my houses knows this is how I like to decorate as well.
 It’s a nice way of showing star-worship, as well as the plethora of images available to people in the modern world.

 After Jackie comes back from her one night stand, Angus makes her sing one of his songs, at which time we get this fabulous faux-surf scene with Jackie clad in a spectacular vintage swimsuit.
 These two have such a great relationship, it’s a delight to spend a whole movie with them.